deeplearning4j/deeplearning4j/deeplearningforbeginners.md

 Where you start depends on what you already know.

-The prerequisites for understanding and applying deep learning are linear algebra, calculus and statistics, as well as programming and machine learning.
+The prerequisites for understanding and applying deep learning are linear algebra, calculus and statistics, as well as programming and some machine learning.

-In the case of Deeplearning4j, you should know Java well and be comfortable with the IntelliJ IDE.
+In the case of Deeplearning4j, you should know Java well and be comfortable with tools like the IntelliJ IDE and the automated build tool Maven.

 Below you'll find a list of resources.
 The sections are roughly organized in the order they will be useful.